bpholden/lickRemoteObserving/README.md

 ```

 - **Configure OpenVPN:**
-Obtain the tblk file for your schedule observing run.
+Obtain the OpenVPN (ovpn) file for your schedule observing run.

   - **For macOS**: Open the Tunnelblick and click on the
     ```VPN Details``` menu item.
 When the window for Tunnelblick